Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 > **Note**: For details about the dependencies pipeline design please refer to the dedicated [Dependencies pipeline design](./The%20CI%20environment%20-%20Pipeline%20design.md#dependencies-pipeline) section.

+## 4.1 Manual Dependencies

+### Microsoft.Web/sites

+To successfully deploy the function app using the parameter file `fa.parameters.json` you need to create an Azure Active Directory App with API endpoint enabled (e.g. `api://<app id>`) and a secret added.
+The secret value needs then to be stored in a Key Vault secret.

 # 5. Update module parameter files

 Once the required dependencies are deployed, there is one more step left to get as many module pipelines running as possible.